Rangers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- Texas has a 5-1 record (winning 83.3% of its games) when playing as moneyline favorites of -190 or shorter.
+- Texas has a record of 8-4 when playing as moneyline favorites with odds of -140 or shorter (66.7% winning percentage).

-- The Rangers have an implied moneyline win probability of 65.5% in this contest.
+- The Rangers have a 58.3% chance to win this matchup based on the moneyline's implied probability.

-- Texas has combined with opponents to go over the total 16 times this season for a 16-8-1 record against the over/under.
+- Texas has played in 26 games with over/under set, and have combined with opponents to go over the total 16 times (16-8-2).

-- The Rangers have had a run line set for only two games this season, and covered in both.
+- The Rangers have had a run line set for just two matchups this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.